 - Most recent Leave and Earnings Statement (LES)

-The lender will compare your income to your proposed housing expense plus obligations like car payments, student loans, and credit card minimum payments.
+The lender will compare your monthly income to your proposed housing expense plus monthly debt obligations like car payments, student loans, and credit card minimum payments.
+This is your debt-to-income ratio (DTI).
 The benchmark ratio of debt compared to income is 41%.

 Here’s an example: